mrdmnd/deimoscraft/curse_of_the_dreadblades.md

 The sequence that requires the *most* energy with AR is

-`SS, RT, SS, RT, SS, RT, SS, RT, SS, RT, SS, RT, SS, RT, SS` -
+`SS, RT, SS, RT, SS, RT, SS, RT, SS, RT, SS, RT, SS, RT, SS`

-this sequence costs 50x8 + 23x7 = 561 energy.
+This sequence costs 50x8 + 23x7 = 561 energy.

 The sequence that requires the *least* energy with AR is

-`SS, RT, fPS, RT, SS, RT, fPS, RT, SS, RT, fPS, RT, SS, RT, fPS` -
+`SS, RT, fPS, RT, SS, RT, fPS, RT, SS, RT, fPS, RT, SS, RT, fPS`

-this sequence costs 50x4 + 23x7 + 0x4 = 361 energy.
+This sequence costs 50x4 + 23x7 + 0x4 = 361 energy.

-Doing a full case analysis would show combinatorial explosion here, though a dedicated reader could easily replicate the logic from the section above.
+Doing a full case analysis would demonstrate combinatorial explosion here, though a dedicated reader could easily replicate the logic from the section above.

 ## Energy Regeneration
 So let's look at energy regeneration to see which sequences are feasible, as a function of which buffs you have: